Felonies

 • Preparing thoroughly for trial with clear, evidence-based arguments

-Understanding Felony Severity
+Understanding Felony Severity in Maryland

-Let us stand with you.
+Your rights, reputation, and future are worth protecting.
 Call (410) 834-8466 or contact us online to schedule a confidential consultation.

-Can a felony be expunged in Maryland?
+Can a Felony Be Expunged in Maryland?

 Why Choose T. Wray McCurdy, P.A.?